tschoffelen/tschoffelen/content/london/index.md

 * **Camden Lock Market**<br />Bit touristy, but lots of small fun shops and some food places
 * **Spitalfields Market**<br />Market hall with stalls, some nice restaurants in the area
-* **Southbank book market**<br />Nice outdoors book market, open daily from 10am to 6pm, right under Waterloo Bridge on Queen's Walk
+* **Southbank book market**<br />Nice outdoors book market, open daily from 10 a.m. to 6 p.m., right under Waterloo Bridge on Queen's Walk

 ## Breakfast/Lunch